Steps to build a database with CSV files

 In essence, you should build a relational database for these files.
 A relational database is a database that divides data into linked tables that have shared data points.
 These shared data points allow us to combine information and create novel tables or views with one simple query operation.
 It offers a more robust way to organize and manage your data.
 Popular types of relational databases include MySQL and PostgreSQL.

-Below, we will be discussing the few common methods of building databases with CSV files.
+Below, we will be discussing a few common methods of building databases with CSV files.

 Methods to build a database